Kensal Green Cemetery

-Kensal Green Cemetery is a cemetery in the Kensal Green area of Queens Park in the Royal Borough of Kensington and Chelsea in London, England.
+Kensal Green Cemetery is a cemetery in the Kensal Green area of North Kensington in the Royal Borough of Kensington and Chelsea and the London Borough of Hammersmith and Fulham in London, England.
 Inspired by Père Lachaise Cemetery in Paris, it was founded by the barrister George Frederick Carden.
 The cemetery opened in 1833 and comprises 72 acre of grounds, including two conservation areas, adjoining a canal.
 The cemetery is home to at least 33 species of bird and other wildlife.
 This distinctive cemetery has memorials ranging from large mausoleums housing the rich and famous to many distinctive smaller graves and includes special areas dedicated to the very young.
 It has three chapels and serves all faiths.
 It is one of the Magnificent Seven cemeteries in London.

 The cemetery was immortalised in the lines of G. K. Chesterton's poem "The Rolling English Road" from his book The Flying Inn:

 Despite its Grecian-style buildings, the cemetery is primarily Gothic in character, due to the high number of private Gothic monuments.
 Due to this atmosphere, the cemetery was the chosen location of several scenes in movies, notably in Theatre of Blood.

 The cemetery is listed Grade I on the Register of Historic Parks and Gardens.
 It remains in use.

 Location

-The cemetery is in London's Royal Borough of Kensington and Chelsea.
+The cemetery is in both the London Borough of Hammersmith and Fulham and the Royal Borough of Kensington and Chelsea in west London.
 Its main entrance is on Harrow Road (west of where Ladbroke Grove and Chamberlayne Road meet).
 Its other entrance, Alma Place (the West Gate, almost opposite Greyhound Road) is also on the north side.
 Alma Place leads to the West London Crematorium (whose owner and operator is the same) and St. Mary's Roman Catholic Cemetery, which are in the London Borough of Hammersmith and Fulham.
 The cemetery lies between Harrow Road and the Paddington Arm of the Grand Union Canal to the south which has long been separated by a wall.

 A set of defunct gates is set in the southern wall which adjoins the canal where barges took a proportion of earth from excavating graves and occasionally coffins carried by barge were unloaded.